jorgelfer/DistributionDashboard/README.md

 ## Overview

-Distribution system visualization is challenging due to the need to analyze complex spatio-temporal relationships from multiple interconnected devices that arise from operations planning studies (e.g., Operating Envelopes).
+Distribution system visualization is challenging due to the need to analyze complex spatio-temporal relationships from multiple interconnected devices when conducting operations planning studies (e.g., Operating Envelopes).
 This project creates an interactive web visualization tool supported by backend processing modules for supporting distribution system analysis.

 ---